remiliatan/remiliatan/README.md

 ## 🚀 About Me
 Hello, my name is Noval Raihan Rifansyah, I have the ability to create or develop Android, iOS or website based applications since March 2019.
-I have expertise in using React Native, React JS, Laravel, Android Native (Kotlin).
+I have expertise in using React Native, React JS, Next JS, Laravel, Android Native (Kotlin).

 ## 🔗 Reach me!